 - Pay for reasonable hospitality for visiting teams and guests.

 - Indemnify the Committee and members acting properly in the course of the running of the club against any liability incurred in the proper running of the club (but only to the extent of its assets).

 The Club operates a code of conduct for junior members, parents, coaches, adult members and guests.
 These will be displayed in the pavilion and circulated to membership.
 All complaints regarding behaviour in breach of these codes should be lodged in writing with the Secretary.

-There shall be a right of appeal to the Committee against either the finding or the sanction imposed or both following disciplinary action being taken.
-The Committee shall appoint an Appeals Committee (a maximum of three) which shall not include members involved with the initial disciplinary hearing but may include non members of the club.
-The Appeals Committee shall consider the appeal within 7 days of the Secretary receiving the appeal.
+There shall be a right of appeal to the decision of this group against either the findings or sanction imposed or both following disciplinary actions being taken.
+The appeal must be lodged within fourteen days of the original decision.
+The main Committee will appoint an Appeals Committee within seven days of the Secretary receiving the appeal.
+The Appeals Committee of 3, shall not include members involved in the original decision but may include non-club members.
 The individual submitting the appeal shall be entitled to be accompanied by a friend or other representative and to call witnesses.
 The decision of the Appeals Committee shall be final and binding on all parties.

 - If at any General Meeting of the club, a resolution be passed calling for the dissolution of the club, the Secretary shall immediately convene an Extraordinary General Meeting of the club to be held not less than one month thereafter to discuss and vote on the resolution.

 - If at that Extraordinary Meeting, the resolution is carried by at least two-thirds of the Full Voting Membership present at the meeting, the Committee shall thereupon, or at such date as shall have been specified in the resolution, proceed to realise the assets of the club and discharge all debts and liabilities of the club.